festusaigbogun/PowerBI_Portfolio_Project/README.md

 # INTRODUCTION

 This project's main objective was to analyze a dataset containing information about products, sales, and profits within a supermarket chain across various cities and states, as well as the shipping methods used for each product across different states.
-The dataset was gotten from Tableau Dataset (public.tableau.com).
+The dataset was gotten from Tableau Dataset (public.tableau.com) and it contains 9,995 rows.

 ## BUSINESS OBJECTIVES